7ep/r3z/docs/development_handbook.md

    takes a while.
 To run them faster, find the gradle tool window and the test task within it, and run the tests there.
 7. Read through some of this developer documentation to get a feel for some of its unique characteristics.
-8. Examine some of the tests in the system to get a feel for how the system works and how test automation is done.
+8. Examine some tests in the system to get a feel for how the system works and how test automation is done.
 9. It may be necessary to configure your browser to allow unsigned certificates.
 On Chrome, that is easily done: just put chrome://flags/#allow-insecure-localhost as your URL and enable it.